httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

 `Content-Digest` member-keys convey the hashing algorithm (see {{algorithms}})
-used to compute the checksum.
-Member-values are the the output of the checksum
+used to compute the digest.
+Member-values are the the output of the digest
 calculation.
 Member-values MUST be of type sf-binary.

 For example: